lipsotiko/MotiionMiniWrangler/README.md

 - Although the MiniWranglerTranslator is not pulled into a library on it's own; that class implements the Translator interface which provides a seam within the application to allow the implementation to be extracted into a separate module
+- The first row of the csv file will always have column headers
+- Row delimiters are always commas
+- End-of-line characters is always \n
+- Adding a new derived column such as the "kg" string for the Unit field will only work if there are exiting records in the csv file

 #Resources
 - https://www.martinfowler.com/articles/codeGenDsl.html